 The Volunteer Company is led by Volunteer Chief Tom Dodson and utilizes three stations.
 The locations of these stations are Shasta Forest Village, the Starlite Pines Subdivision, and the intersection of Alward Way and Highway 44.
-Company 20 was dispatched to a total of 585 incidents in 2018.
-There are 8 volunteer firefighters who are fully-trained responders, along with two new recruits that are in training.
+There are 8 fully trained volunteer firefighters along with two new recruits in training.
+Company 20 was dispatched to a total of 633 incidents in 2019.
 Resources utilized to respond to these incidents include two structure fire engines, one wildland fire engine, two 3,000-gallon water tenders, and three rescues.
-One of the rescues is fully equipped with extrication rescue tools.
+One rescue is fully equipped with extrication rescue tools.

-Critical infrastructure within and around the community includes PG&E natural gas lines, PG&E and WAPA high-voltage transmission lines, Volta Powerhouse, a medical clinic, Black Butte Elementary and Middle School,

-church and private camp/

-recreational facilities, public

-camping and recreational sites,

-and commercial timberland.

-Commercial businesses located in
+Critical infrastructure within and around the community includes PG&E natural gas lines, PG&E and WAPA high-voltage transmission lines, Volta Powerhouse, a medical clinic, Black Butte Elementary and Middle School, church and private camp/ recreational facilities, public camping and recreational sites, and commercial timberland.
+Commercial businesses located in Shingletown include grocery stores, Dollar General, restaurants, a small business park, and several other small businesses, totaling approximately 145,000 sq. ft.

-Shingletown include: grocery

-stores, Dollar General, restaurants,

-a small business park, and several

-other small businesses, totaling

-approximately 145,000 sq. ft.